Formation of extremal Reissner-Nordstr\"om black holes: insights from numerics: Discussion

 \section{Discussion}

 The gluing solutions are strongly dependent on the Ansatz used for the scalar field profile along the null cone.
 For a given Ansatz, extremality can be reached only if $\e M$ is sufficiently large, and $\m/\e$ sufficiently small.
 We have obtained lower and upper bounds, respectively, for these parameters, for several Ans\"atze, up to the $C^2$ gluing problem.
 Our results are summarised in Table \ref{tab:results}.
 When the scalar field is massless, the lower bound on $\e M$ is determined by the requirement that $\inf r>0$.
 This is true for all Ans\"atze we have studied, for any value of the cosmological constant.
 As shown in Table \ref{tab:results}, a positive cosmological constant reduces the lower bound on $\e M$.
 A negative cosmological constant instead raises this bound.
 The bound is well approximated by $\e M r_+^2/Q M={\rm constant}$ (this expression is exact for $C^0$ gluing).
 The sign and size of $\Lambda M^2$ does not qualitatively change the remaining properties of the gluing solutions compared with the $\Lambda=0$ case.
 Gluing solutions of different regularity and derived from different Ans\"atze generally behave in the same (qualitative) way.
+(In the $C^2$ problem, some solution branches behave differently, but these typically cannot form an extremal black hole.)
 The exception is when the scalar field is massive.
 In this case, for $C^1$ and higher gluing, different Ans\"atze and different branches of the same Ansatz may behave in different ways.
-Overall, there do not appear to be major qualitative differences between $C^1$ and $C^2$ gluing, apart from the presence of additional solution branches in the latter case.
+The main difference between $C^1$ and $C^2$ gluing is the presence of additional branches in the latter case.

 The results of Table \ref{tab:results} suggest that, for $C^k$ gluing, the lower bound on $\e M$ required to reach extremality increases very rapidly with $k$.
 However, as we discussed in Section \ref{sec:C0}, this is mostly a consequence of the fact that our Ansatz for $C^0$ gluing (say) is not a special case of our Ansatz for $C^1$ gluing.
 If we instead use the $C^1$ Ansatz to perform $C^0$ gluing then the increase from the minimum value of $\e M$ required for $C^0$ gluing to the minimum value required for $C^1$ gluing is much smaller than in Table \ref{tab:results}, as discussed in Section \ref{sec:C0}.